Related publications

 You don’t have to pay interest on Budgeting Loans or Budgeting Advances, but you will have to repay them.
 The repayments will be taken from your benefits.

 A funeral can be a big expense.
 You may be able to get a Funeral Expenses Payment – or a Funeral Support Payment in Scotland – to help with the cost.
-To qualify, you must be:
+Visit our Things to do after a death webpage for more advice.

-To find out about support and grants in your area, contact your local council at gov.uk/find-local-council.
+To find out about support and grants in your area, you can use the Local Welfare Assistance Finder provided by End Furniture Poverty.

 The government’s Help for Households website has more information about support with the cost of living.